Jeff Lageman

-Jeffrey David Lageman (born July 18, 1967) is a former American football player and current sports commentator.
-He played college football at the University of Virginia and was signed as a defensive end by the New York Jets of the National Football League (NFL) in the first round of the 1989 NFL Draft.
+Jeffrey David Lageman (born July 18, 1967) is an American sports commentator and former professional football player.
+He played as a defensive end in the National Football League (NFL).

+Lageman played college football for the Virginia Cavaliers and was selected by the New York Jets in the first round of the 1989 NFL draft.
 In 1994, he was signed by the Jacksonville Jaguars; he retired after an injury in 1998.
 Though considered small for a defensive lineman, he distinguished himself on the field, recording a total of 47 career quarterback sacks.
 Following his retirement from sports he went into sports broadcasting in Jacksonville, Florida.

 Early life

 Lageman was born in Fairfax, Virginia.
 He attended Park View High School in nearby Sterling.
 He attended the University of Virginia for college, where he played both linebacker and defensive end for the Virginia Cavaliers football team.

 Professional career

-Although considered undersized to play defensive end in the NFL, a fact that was pointed out by Mel Kiper Jr. during ESPN's coverage of the 1989 NFL Draft, Lageman was taken in the first round by the New York Jets.
+Although considered undersized to play defensive end in the NFL, a fact that was pointed out by Mel Kiper Jr. during ESPN's coverage of the 1989 NFL draft, Lageman was taken in the first round by the New York Jets.
 Lageman's NFL career spanned 10 seasons, the first six with the Jets, and the final four with the Jacksonville Jaguars.
 His best year came in 1991 when he made ten quarterback sacks.
 He made a career total of 47 sacks in the NFL.

 In 1995, Lageman was signed by the Jacksonville Jaguars in their inaugural year.
 With Lageman playing a key role, the Jaguars made the 1996 playoffs and upset the Buffalo Bills and the Denver Broncos on the road before losing to the New England Patriots in the AFC Championship Game.

 Lageman's playing career ended on the first game of the 1998 season in Chicago.
 Although the Jaguars won on a last second touchdown pass from Mark Brunell to Jimmy Smith, they lost Lageman to a torn muscle in his arm.
 He never played again.